BDC Hamburger Icon

 Open row

 You need a new company car.
 Should you buy or lease?
-Generally speaking, a lease is preferable if you only expect to use the vehicle for three years or less, won’t put excessive mileage on it and don’t want to make a large financial commitment upfront.
+Generally speaking, a lease is preferable if you only expect to use the vehicle for three years or less, won’t put excessive mileage on it and don’t want to make a significant financial commitment up front.
 If you think you’re going to keep the vehicle for at least five years and your budget allows for it, buying it outright could be the better option.
-Before making the decision, you should be aware of the pros and cons of each option.
-It is helpful if you can answer some simple questions about how you plan to use your car before you decide the best way to go.

 How to decide if buying or leasing a car is best for you